longportapp/openapi-go/README.md

 cli := &http.Client{Timeout: opts.Timeout}
 ```

-we only set timeout here, your use you own *(net/http).Client.
+we only set timeout here, you can use you own *(net/http).Client.

 ```golang
 c, err := config.NewFromEnv()